When a doctor determines that a patient requires more extensive monitoring or procedures, they are admitted to the hospital for inpatient treatment.

 Though technicians are currently needed, Memorial Christian Hospital is the only hospital able to offer ultrasound and x-ray imaging to over one million South Sudanese that surround it.

-Memorial Christian Hospital’s pharmacy provides medications to patients, and supplies the pharmacies in the Bush Clinics in Bor and Malek.
+Memorial Christian Hospital’s pharmacy provides medications to patients, and supplies the pharmacies in the Satellite Clinics in Bor and Malek.